-Here are the steps to upload KML file on Google map
+Here are the steps to upload or import KML file on Google map

 1.)
 Open Google map, and sign in for all in one Google account.

 2.)
 Move to My Places, a button on left upper side of Google map, and then select the Create with classic My Maps as shown below.

 3.)
 Select import option, and then browse the KML file you want to upload on Google map.

 4.)
 Done, edit the title and description.
 You can make the map public or private.
 Save the map.